Do I Need Victron?

 The Bottom Line

 Victron is fine.
 It's good, even.
-But it's solving problems you don't have, in an environment your van will never see, at a price premium that could fund half your build.
+But it's solving problems you don't have, in an environment your van will never see, at a price premium that could go toward other parts of your build.

 Save the money.
 Buy budget electrical components from reputable sellers.
 Install them correctly.
 And spend your savings on the actual purpose of having a van: going places and doing things.